Iguazu Falls: Access

 The falls may be reached from two main towns, with one on either side of the falls: Foz do Iguaçu in Brazil and Puerto Iguazú in Argentina, as well as from Ciudad del Este, Paraguay, on the other side of the Paraná River from Foz do Iguaçu, each of those three cities having commercial airports.
 The falls are shared by the Iguazú National Park (Argentina) and Iguaçu National Park (Brazil).
 The two parks were designated UNESCO World Heritage Sites in 1984 and 1986, respectively.

 The first proposal for a Brazilian national park aimed at providing a pristine environment to "future generations", just as "it had been created by God" and endowed with "all possible preservation, from the beautiful to the sublime, from the picturesque to the awesome" and "an unmatched flora" located in the "magnificent Iguaçu waterfalls".
 These were the words used by André Rebouças, an engineer, in his book Provinces of Paraná, Railways to Mato Grosso and Bolivia, which started up the campaign aimed at preserving the Iguaçu Falls in 1876.
 At this time, Yellowstone National Park in the US, the first national park in the world, was four years old.

 On the Brazilian side, a walkway along the canyon has an extension to the lower base of Devil's Throat.
 Helicopter rides offering aerial views of the falls have been available from Brazil, but Argentina has prohibited such helicopter tours because of the adverse environmental impact on the flora and fauna of the falls.

+Aerolíneas Argentinas has direct flights from Buenos Aires to Iguazu International Airport.
+Azul, GOL, and LATAM Brasil offer services from main Brazilian cities to Foz do Iguaçu.
 From Foz do Iguaçu airport, the park may be reached by taking a taxi or bus to the entrance of the park.
 Their park has an entrance fee on both sides.
 Once inside, free and frequent buses are provided to various points within the park.
 The town of Foz do Iguaçu is about 20 km away, and the airport is between the park and the town.

 The Argentine access, across the forest, is by a Rainforest Ecological Train very similar to the one in Disney's Animal Kingdom.
 The train brings visitors to the entrance of Devil's Throat, as well as the upper and lower trails.
 The Paseo Garganta del Diablo is a 1 km trail that brings visitors directly over the falls of Devil's Throat, the highest and deepest of the falls.
 Other walkways allow access to the elongated stretch of falls across the forest on the Argentine side and to the boats that connect to San Martin Island.
 Also on the Argentine side, inflatable boat services take visitors very close to the falls.

 The Brazilian transportation system aims at allowing an increase in the number of visitors, while reducing the adverse environmental impact, through an increase in the average number of passengers per vehicle inside the park.
 The new transportation system has a 72-passenger capacity and panoramic-view, double-deck buses.